 The Company is exposed to interest rate changes primarily as a result of its lines of credit and long-term debt used to maintain liquidity and fund capital expenditures and expansion of the Company's real estate investment portfolio and operations.
 The Company's interest rate risk management objective is to limit the impact of interest rate changes on earnings and cash flows and to lower its overall borrowing costs.
-To achieve its objectives the Company borrows primarily at fixed rates and may enter into derivative financial instruments such as interest rate swaps, caps and treasury locks in order to mitigate its interest rate risk on a related financial instrument.
+To achieve its objectives, the Company borrows primarily at fixed rates and may enter into derivative financial instruments such as interest rate swaps, caps and treasury locks in order to mitigate its interest rate risk on a related financial instrument.
 The Company does not enter into derivative or interest rate transactions for speculative purposes.

 The Company's interest rate risk is monitored using a variety of techniques.
 The table below presents the principal amounts and weighted average interest rates by year of expected maturity to evaluate the expected cash flows.
-Management has estimated that the fair value of the Company's \$4.9 billion of fixed rate debt, including premiums, discounts and debt financing costs, at December 31, 2017, to be \$5.0 billion.
-Management has estimated the fair value of the Company's \$792.9 million of variable rate debt, net of debt financing costs, at December 31, 2017, to be \$793.9 million based on the terms of existing mortgage notes payable and variable rate demand notes compared to those available in the marketplace.
+Management has estimated that the fair value of the Company's \$5.0 billion of fixed rate debt at December 31, 2018, to be \$5.0 billion.
+Management has estimated the fair value of the Company's \$619.6 million of variable rate debt at December 31, 2018, to be \$615.2 million based on the terms of existing mortgage notes payable and variable rate demand notes compared to those available in the marketplace.
 The following table represents scheduled principal payments (\$ in thousands):